terminatorul/NvStrapsReBar/README.md

 ### Warning
 * Disable NvStrapsReBar before making hardware changes like adding a second GPU.
-* NvStrapsReBar will be disabled automatically if you make changes in UEFI Setup
+* NvStrapsReBar will be disabled automatically if you make changes in UEFI Setup.
+Re-enable it afterwards.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/21da2dc9-82be-4ac6-8e60-2f61bd619f0a)